tigerfarm/owlcc/README.md

 /Projects/OwlCc/twilio-php-master
 ```

-In project directory, edit setvars.sh and add your values.
+In the project directory, edit setvars.sh and add your values.

 ```
 ACCOUNT_SID=your_account_SID